-1. INTRODUCTION
+1. Introduction

 Advances in modern bio-sequencing techniques have led to a proliferation of raw genomic data that need to be analyzed with various technologies such as pyrosequencing [1].
-The ethods can easily analyze small or medium sample sequences of der to allow scientists to draw meaningful conclusions.
+These methods can easily analyze small or medium sample sequences (e.g., with ten thousands of sequences) in order to allow scientists to draw meaningful conclusions.
 However, many existing methods lack efficiency on massive sequence collections analysis where the existing computational power on single machine can be overwhelmed.
 Consequently, new techniques and parallel computation must be brought to this area.

-The first step of sequences snalysis is typically generating sequences that can describe robial populations.
-One popular method is to use 16S rRNA sequences to study the phylogenetic relationship between different microbial families = kisting techniques to analyze such data are divided into two eategories: taxonomy-based and taxonomy-independent [2].
+The first step of sequence analysis is typically generating sequences that representatives from the microbial community.
+One popular method is to use 16S rRNA sequences to study the phylogenetic relationship between different microbial species.
+Existing techniques to analyze such data are divided into two categories: taxonomy-based and taxonomy-independent [2].
 Taxonomy-based methods provide classification information about the organisms in a sample.
 For example, BLAST [3] relies on reference database that contains information about previous classified sequences, and compares new sequences against them, so that the new sequences can be assigned to the same organism with the best-matched reference sequence in the database.
-However, since most of the 16S rRNA sequences are not formally classified yet, these methods have limitation on correctly identifying organisms for these data contrast, taxonomy-independent methods use different sequence alignment techniques to generate pairwise distances between sequences, and then clustered them into OTUs by giving different threshold, such as 5% dissimilarity to determine if two sequences belong to a same genus or 3% dissimilarity to determine if they belong to same species.
-These methods doesn't require a pre-described reference database, thus they can enumerate novel pathogenesis as well as organisms in the preexisting taxonomic framework.
+However, since most of the 16S rRNA sequences are not formally classified yet, these methods cannot identify the corresponding organisms from these sequences.
+In contrast, taxonomyindependent methods use different sequence alignment techniques to generate pairwise distances between sequences, and then clustered them into OTUs by giving different threshold, such as 5% dissimilarity to determine if two sequences belong to a same genus or 3% dissimilarity to determine if they belong to same species.
+These methods doesn't require a pre-described reference